eniomecaj/eniomecaj/README.md

 ## Goals

-- Build a collection of well-documented Arduino projects
+- Build a collection of Arduino projects
-- Learn embedded C and start custom PCB designs
+- Learn embedded C more thoroughly and start custom PCB designs
 - Secure a graduate job or master's degree in the UK or Europe
 - Share and document more projects in public